DC Circuit Components 221

 cell

-A single unit of a battery.
-A cell contains two different metals in an electrolyte solution.
+A single unit of a power source, such as in a battery, solar cell, or fuel cell.
+A cell can contain two different metals in an electrolyte solution.

 chemical reaction

-A process in which one or more substances are changed into another substance or substances.
+A process in which one or more substances are changed due to the introduction of another substance.
 Chemical reactions allow batteries to produce electricity.

 circuit breaker